kevinrodbe/library/content/02-resources-and-get.md

 This level covers Resources and the GET HTTP verb.

-TODO: introduce the concept of **HEADER**.

-> Headers are like labels that we stick on an envelope to ensure that it’s delivered to the right place and to set processing context for the contents - REST in Practice.

 ## Resources

-The key abstraction of information in REST is a **resource**.
+The key abstraction of information in REST APIs is a **resource**.
 Any information that can be named can be a resource: a document or image, a temporal service (e.g. "today's weather in Florida"), a collection of other resources, a non-virtual object (e.g. a person), and so on.

 > Resources are the fundamental building blocks of web-based systems, to the extent that the Web is often referred to as being “resource-oriented.